M1A0PAS1/xwan2722_9103_tut4/README.md

   4. Update the image with the modified pixel positions
   5. Repeat this process over time to create an animation of the dispersal effect

-### Explanation
+### Example Implementation
-I found a helpful tutorial on [BiliBili](https://www.bilibili.com/video/BV1au411e7Rn/?spm_id_from=333.337.search-card.all.click&vd_source=3d9c66c53e876814f790d204d2a5c4e8) that demonstrates how to use Gaussian random methods to manipulate pixel positions in an image.
+I found this tutorial on [BiliBili](https://www.bilibili.com/video/BV1au411e7Rn/?spm_id_from=333.337.search-card.all.click&vd_source=3d9c66c53e876814f790d204d2a5c4e8) that demonstrates how to use Gaussian random methods to manipulate pixel positions in an image.Please note that the example code and the tutorial are separate, and the code can be accessed at [this link](https://wwc.lanzoum.com/iW2SI070zjyb).